Neoteroi/BlackSheep-Docs/docs/client.md

 ## Considerations about the ClientSession class

 The `ClientSession` owns by default a connections pool, if none is specified for it.
-The connections pool is automatically disposed when the client is exited, if it was created for the client.
+The connections pool is automatically disposed of when the client is exited, if it was created for the client.

 !!! danger "Connection pooling is important"